Family & Friends

 • Difficulty sleeping or nightmares

-• Feelings of isolation, Irritability and guilt that may manifest as anxiety or panic attacks
+• Feelings of isolation, irritability, and guilt that may manifest as anxiety or panic attacks

 • Unemotional, numb or detached from others, activities, or surroundings